 10:40 – 11:20 | Tour Operator & Travel Sales Track

-Shaping the Future of Tour Operating – How Digital Transformation Redefines Business Models and Industry Leadership
+Shaping the Future of Tour Operators – How AI-Driven Digital Transformation is Redefining Business Models and Industry Leadership

 The technological capabilities of tour operators have reached a turning point.
 With established system landscapes, new platform approaches, AI applications and increasing process automation, it is important to consider how tour operators are positioned today.
 The focus will be on the performance of core systems, as well as on topics such as product and price control, booking processes, interfaces and data quality.
 This panel discussion will shed light on the current situation in the tour operator business and consider how technologies, systems and process logic could evolve in the coming years.
 Strategic options will be addressed, including modernising existing system landscapes versus restructuring, the influence of ecosystems, and the role of standardisation, automation, and AI.
 The goal is to provide a realistic strategic outlook.
 What technological foundation will tour operators require to remain competitive, efficient and customer-centric in the future?

-Boris Raoul, CEO Germany & Austria at DERTOUR Group (Impulse & Panelist)
+Boris Raoul, CEO Germany and Austria & CTO at DERTOUR Group (Impulse & Panelist)

 11:20 – 12:00 | Tour Operator & Travel Sales Track